 Paper presented in symposium or seminar

 Bhatt S S & Sudharshan M R 2000 Effect of pollen loads on growth and development of vanilla (Vanilla planifolia Andr.) fruits.
 In: Ramana K V, Eapen S J, Babu K N, Krishnamurthy K S & Kumar A (Eds.)
 Spices and Aromatic Plants, Challenges and Opportunities in the New Century.
-Contributory Papers, Centennial Conference on Spices and Aromatic Plants, 20–23 September 2000, Calicut (pp. 13–16).
-Indian Society for Spices, Calicut.
+Contributory Papers, Centennial Conference on Spices and Aromatic Plants, 20–23 September 2000, Kozhikode (pp.13–16).
+Indian Society for Spices, Kozhikode.

 Each table should be typed on a separate page.
-Tables should be numbered serially (in the order in which they appear in the text) with Arabic numerals, followed by the title, which should be self explanatory.
+Tables should be numbered serially (in the order in which they appear in the text) with Arabic numerals, followed by the title, which should be self-explanatory.
 Vertical rules should not be marked within the table.
-Always use ha-1 (-1 superscript), mL L-1 (-1 superscript), etc.., instead of per ha or mL per L throughout the manuscript.

 Figures (photographs, graphs and diagrams) should be numbered serially (in the order in which they appear in the text) with Arabic numerals followed by the title (legend).
 Legends for figures should be typed on a separate sheet.
 Bar scales should be directly drawn on the figures to indicate magnification.
-Photographs should be submitted as black and white/colour high contrast glossy prints pasted on a white card and arranged into plates if photographs are more than one.
-All figures (including photographs) should be sent as hard copy even if an electronic version of the manuscript is submitted.
-The journal undertakes printing of selected colour photographs, in case the authors are willing to pay the cost of the same.
-The rates of printing of colour photographs would be informed at the time of acceptance of the manuscript and the authors should pay the full cost of the same in advance.
+Photographs should be submitted as black and white/colour high contrast high resolution electronically.
+Accepted formats of figures include: TIFF or JPEG with a minimum of 300 dpi resolution.
+The journal undertakes printing of colour photographs, in case the authors are willing to pay the cost of the same.
+The rates of printing of colour photographs would be informed at the time of acceptance of the manuscript and the authors should pay the cost of the same in advance.
 When multi-part figures (including photographs) are submitted, each part should be clearly identified in the legend with lower case letters.
-All figures should be identified by writing the number and title of the figure and authors name on the reverse side with a soft pencil.
-The top of the figure should also be indicated on the reverse side.

-The final proof will be sent to the senior or corresponding author for correction, only when it is absolutely essential, which should be returned immediately.
+The final proof will be sent to the corresponding author for correction which should be returned within 48 hours.
 The corrections should be limited to errors in typesetting.

 No reprints or copies of the journal will be supplied.
-However, a PDF version of the article would be sent to the senior or corresponding author.
+However, a PDF version of the article would be sent to the corresponding author.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.